 Guernsey provides an uncontroversial tax neutral environment for funds and fund managers.
 Funds structured as limited partnerships are tax transparent in Guernsey.
 Funds structured as companies or unit trusts may apply for an annual exemption from income tax, subject to meeting certain criteria.
 The exemption is subject to payment of an annual fee currently fixed at £1,200.
 In the absence of such exemption, such entities are subject to income tax at the rate of 0%.

-Fund managers in Guernsey are subject to income tax at 0%.
+Income from the provision of investment management services to collective investment schemes in Guernsey is subject to income tax at 0%.
 Guernsey does not levy any form of VAT, and so management fees charged or transaction/deal costs incurred by a Guernsey manager do not suffer any VAT leakage.